 The trick to success is to know what it is that you don't know.
 Never be embarrassed to ask questions if you don't understand something.
 It is the people asking the questions who will learn the most and the quickest.
 KLKL!

 If you look at the portfolios of the very best bird photographers around the world, they all have one thing in common: a diverse range of images.
 Sure, they can give you the pin sharp bird on a beautiful lichen covered branch against a clean background, but they will have that image side by side with a beautiful backlit Great Crested Grebe or an Osprey taking off where everything is blurred except for the eye.
 The secret to their success is that they know the rules and they know how to break them.

 "Learn the Rules like a Pro so that you can break them like an Artist."

 Learn, experiment, fail, experiment, learn, share and above all, love what you do!

 Did you find this article helpful?
 Is there anything else you'd like to know about bird photography?
-If so, please be sure to leave a comment.
+If so, please let me know.

 I would really love to hear from you!